-Once you have mastered the art of standing on the board, you can proceed moving forward or backwards.
+Once you have mastered the art of standing on the board, you can proceed moving forward or backward.

-The logic here is simple- you lean forward to go ahead and do the opposite to slow down and go backwards.
+The logic here is simple- you lean forward to go ahead and do the opposite to slow down and go backward.
 In other words, the hoverboard will move the way you shift your body weight.

 So, if you want to move forward, adopt a forward motion to go ahead.
 You can bend your knees to control the motion effectively but don’t overdo it!
 If you put too much pressure or lean too much, you can lose your balance and fall down.

 Tip: There is a bit of learning curve when it comes to controlling the speed and braking.
 Begin with small shifts in your weight so that you can learn to go ahead slowly and gradually.
 Leaning more increases your speed, but you want to adopt caution so that you can slow down in time instead of hitting an obstacle and flying off!

 5. Learning to Turn

 If you are a novice, then you will want to practice riding in a straight line and get used to the feeling.
-After you can move forward and backwards without any problem, it’s time to turn left or right!
+After you can move forward and backward without any problem, it’s time to turn left or right!

-Turning on your hoverboard follows the same principles you use to move ahead or backwards- you need to shift your pressure and balance.
-Each paddle of your hoverboard is independent of the other one, so that you can shift pressure on each side.
+Turning on your hoverboard follows the same principles you use to move ahead or backward- you need to shift your pressure and balance.
+Each paddle of your hoverboard is independent of the other one so that you can shift pressure on each side.

 If you want to turn right, then push your left toe forward; if you’re going to turn left, then push you right toe forward.
-In other words, you need to shift your body weight opposite to the direction you want to turn.
+In other words, you need to shift your body weight opposite the direction you want to turn.

 You can also lean your body in the appropriate direction to propel your board in that direction and make a nice and clean turn.
 Also, while you push one toe forward to turn, ensure that the other foot is stable and in a horizontal position so as not to lose your balance.